Apollo013/Dotnet_DesignPatterns_BehaviouralPatterns/README.md

 ### Command Pattern
-Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 ---